K2-33: Stellar characteristics

 This star was identified as a young pre-main-sequence object that belongs to the Upper Scorpius subgroup of the Scorpius–Centaurus association in a 2001 article, based on its high lithium content and position in the HR diagram.
 This is the nearest OB association and recent massive star formation region, with the Upper Scorpius subgroup having a mean distance of 140 parsecs (470 light-years).
 Direct parallax measurements, by the Gaia spacecraft, indicate that K2-33 is at a distance of 139 ± 0.5 pc, consistent with association to Upper Scorpius.
 The age of this subgroup is estimated at 11 ± 2 million years, while evolutionary models estimate to K2-33 an independent age of 9.3 million years.

 K2-33's spectrum is best modelled with a spectral type of M3.3 and a visual extinction of 0.75 magnitudes, so the star can be considered to be a red dwarf.
 Its effective temperature has been measured at 3,540 K, which together with the apparent brightness of the star indicates a luminosity of 0.15 times the solar luminosity and a radius of 1.05 times the solar radius.
 This large size is typical of young stars and indicates that the star is still in the process of contracting towards the main sequence.
 The mass of this star is not known accurately, and has been estimated at 0.56 or 0.31 times the solar mass.
 The metallicity of K2-33 is consistent with being equal to the solar value ([Fe/H] = 0).

 As a young star, K2-33 has a fast rotation, with a projected rotational velocity of 8.2 km/s.
 The rotation period of the star, 6.3 days, is known from the light curve obtained by the Kepler spacecraft, causing periodic variations of about 2% in the brightness of the star as star spots appear and disappear from Earth's line of sight.
 This stellar variability was removed for the analysis of the transit signal of the planet K2-33b.

 K2-33 is almost certainly not a binary star.
-Radial velocity data obtained by the HIRES spectrograph, in the Keck I Telescope, do not show an acceleration larger than 2.6 km/s/yr, which excludes objects more massive than 0.14 solar masses at 3 AU or closer.
-Adaptive optics infrared observations by the NIRC2 imager, in the Keck II Telescope, can exclude companions more massive than 19 Jupiter masses at 3 AU or further, and 11-12 Jupiter masses at 6-23 AU.
-The combination of both observational limits only allows for the existence of brown dwarfs or very low mass stars at separations of 1-3 AU.
+Radial velocity data obtained by the HIRES spectrograph, in the Keck I Telescope, do not show an acceleration larger than 2.6 km/s/yr, which excludes objects more massive than 0.14 solar masses at 3 astronomical units (AU) or closer.
+Adaptive optics infrared observations by the NIRC2 imager, in the Keck II Telescope, can exclude companions more massive than 19 Jupiter masses at 3 AU or further, and 11–12 Jupiter masses at 6–23 AU.
+The combination of both observational limits only allows for the existence of brown dwarfs or very low mass stars at separations of 1–3 AU.